spark-notebook/spark-notebook/README.md

 This is achieved through an interactive web-based editor that can combine Scala code, SQL queries, Markup or even JavaScript in a collaborative manner.

-The Spark is available out of the box, and is simply accessed by the variable `sparkContext`.
+Spark is available out of the box, and is simply accessed by the variable `sparkContext`.

 ### Quick Start

-Want to try out Spark Notebook?
-Do these steps.
+Want to try out the Spark Notebook?
+Follow these steps.

 * Go to [spark-notebook.io](http://spark-notebook.io/).
 * Download one of the builds (master is the latest, but unstable).